epichl25/SWAP-Dashboard-Wi-Fi/README.md

 # SWAP-Dashboard-Wi-Fi

-This repository contains the software for the SWAP dashboard's ESP8266 Wi-Fi module written using the Arduino Framework.
+This repository contains the firmware for the SWAP dashboard's ESP8266 Wi-Fi module written using the Arduino Framework.

 ## Mechanism